MicrosoftDocs/PowerShell-Docs/reference/v3/Core/Update-Help.md

 Update-Help does not generate any output.

 ## NOTES
-To update help for the Windows PowerShell Core modules \(which contain the commands that are installed with Windows PowerShell\) or any module in the $pshome\Modules directory, start Windows PowerShell with the "Run as administrator" option.
+To update help for the Windows PowerShell Core modules (which contain the commands that are installed with Windows PowerShell) or any module in the $pshome\Modules directory, start Windows PowerShell with the "Run as administrator" option.

-Only  members of the Administrators group on the computer can update help for the for the Windows PowerShell Core modules \(the commands that are installed with Windows PowerShell\) and for modules in the $pshome\Modules directory.
+Only  members of the Administrators group on the computer can update help for the for the Windows PowerShell Core modules (the commands that are installed with Windows PowerShell) and for modules in the $pshome\Modules directory.
 If you do not have permission to update help files, you might be able to read the help topics online.
-To open the online version of any cmdlet help topic, type "Get-Help \<cmdlet-name\> –Online ".
+To open the online version of any cmdlet help topic, type "Get-Help \<cmdlet-name\> -Online ".

 Modules are the smallest unit of updatable help.
 You cannot update help for a particular cmdlet; only for all cmdlets in module.
-To find the module that contains a particular cmdlet, use the ModuleName property of the Get-Command cmdlet, for example, \(Get-Command \<cmdlet-name\>\).ModuleName
+To find the module that contains a particular cmdlet, use the ModuleName property of the Get-Command cmdlet, for example, (Get-Command \<cmdlet-name\>).ModuleName

 Because help files are installed in the module directory, the Update-Help cmdlet can install updated help file only for modules that are installed on the computer.
 However, the Save-Help cmdlet can save help for modules that are not installed on the computer.